midlantica/LovelyBunchOfCoconuts/content/grifts/equity-in-hiring.md

 ---
 title: 'Equity in Hiring'
-claim: 'Equity in Hiring'
+grift: 'Equity in Hiring'
-translation: 'Merit is now problematic.'
+decode: 'Merit is now problematic.'
 ---